jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 cost and lower impact on engineers.
-Empower Users, Customers, and Developers, Partner to Enhance Cybersecurity and Oppose Cyberattacks Empower Users, Customers, and Developers, Partner to Enhance Cybersecurity and Oppose Cyberattacks Empower Users, Customers, and Developers, Partner to Enhance Cybersecurity and Oppose CyberattacksCybersecurity Tech Accord principles mapping index on page 124
+Empower Users, Customers, and Developers, Partner to Enhance Cybersecurity and Oppose Cyberattacks Empower Users, Customers, and Developers, Partner to Enhance Cybersecurity and Oppose Cyberattacks Empower Users, Customers, and Developers, Partner to Enhance Cybersecurity and Oppose Cyberattacks

-Microsofts
+Cybersecurity Tech Accord principles mapping index on page 124
+Microsoft’s
 secure\-by\-design
 supply chain
 Celebrating 20 years of the Security